-The screen grab (left) makes it look a bit stretched but it wasn’t like that at the time
+The screengrab (below) makes it look a bit and strecthed but it wasn’t at the time

-In 2006 and against much peoples advice I made the brave decision to start a discussion forum.
-I say brave because of forums, in general, had a bad reputation and were notoriously tough to moderate.
+In 2005 and against much people’s advice I made the brave decision to start a discussion forum.
+I say brave because forums, in general, had a bad reputation and were notoriously tough to moderate.

-I believe that the forum really raised the awareness of how popular this nostalgia stuff was.
-Nostalgia UK drag books were written and new organisations were formed like the British Drag Racing Hall Of Fame which was started and run by forum members.
+The forum really raised the awareness of how popular this nostalgia stuff was..
+Nostalgia UK drag books were written and new organizations were formed.
 It also hopefully played its part in encouraging the best nostalgia meeting this side of the pond.

-The website in those days was receiving over a million hits every month and 60,000+ individual visits
+The website in those days was receiving huge amounts of traffic

 2010 -2014 homepage – Event and scene promotion

 From 2007 the website and forum had become a great platform for me to promote drag racing in general and the growing nostalgia scene and it’s events.
-I spent a huge amount of my time promoting events for the now-closed Shakespeare County Raceway’s and also later the new amazing nostalgia event at Santa Pod called ‘Dragstalgia’
+I spent a huge amount of my time promoting events for the now-closed Shakespeare County Raceway’s and events at Santa pod Raceway

 In 2014 I changed the homepage to a WordPress blog style platform which it still is today.
 This seemed the best and easiest way forward and offered much better SEO options and other benefits that I had not had before.

 Also 2018 my hosting company at the time lost all my website files.
-This included some of the older files and many of the new features I had been working.
+This included many of the older files and many of the new features I had been working.
 I’ve since changed hosting companies and have re-built the whole homepage.
-It’s still a work in progress but will continue to grow again.

-One of my other passions is photography which when mixed with the most explosive motorsport on earth is the most enjoyable pastime ever.
+Today my big passion is photography which when mixed with the most explosive motorsport on earth is the most enjoyable pastime ever.

-I’ve been lucky enough to take photographs for the magazines, websites and race venues below.
+I’ve been lucky enough to take drag racing images for many magazines, websites and race venues.Some of which are featured below.